SteveSayantan/DevOps-Bootcamp/docker-basics/dockerVolumes.md

 For details, check out the [docs](https://docs.docker.com/engine/storage/volumes/)

 ### Examples
-We can attach a volume to a container using either `-v` or `--mount` flag.
+We can create and attach a volume or a bind mount to a container using either `-v` or `--mount` flag.
 In general, `--mount` is more explicit and verbose.

 Check the syntactical differences, [here](https://docs.docker.com/engine/storage/volumes/#choose-the--v-or---mount-flag)